 And Florida fans are familiar with Gators teams of all stripes doing the same.
 Football's the easiest to point at: Steve Spurrier's Gators looked like world-beaters in 1993 and 1994, but were tripped up by Auburn and Florida State; they conquered the 'Noles in 1995 before being bum-rushed by Nebraska; Florida was in line for another national championship try in 2001 before an upset by Tennessee; we all remember 2009.

-But Lon Kruger coached a Florida basketball team to the Final Four before it fell by five points to Duke, and Billy Donovan's precocious 2000 Gators couldn't crack Michigan State, and the Gators have an active streak two straight collapses in the second half of Elite Eight games.
-Florida softball went to the Women's College World Series for four straight years from 2008 to 2011 and scored zero wins in two appearances in the Championship Series.
+But Lon Kruger coached a Florida basketball team to the Final Four before it fell by five points to Duke, and Billy Donovan's precocious 2000 Gators couldn't crack Michigan State, and the Gators have an active streak of two straight collapses in the second half of Elite Eight games.
+Florida softball went to the Women's College World Series for four straight years from 2008 to 2011 and notched zero wins in two appearances in the Championship Series.
 Florida gymnastics has never won a national title, and came within less than a point of winning one in 2012.
-Florida lacrosse faltered while looking like the nation's best team against Syracuse just last month.
+Florida lacrosse looked like the nation's best team for much of the 2012 season, then faltered in the Final Four against Syracuse just last month.

 The almosts and coulda, woulda, shouldas are not rare in Florida's athletic history, especially its recent athletic history.
 But they have come with the triumphs that erase the regrets and negate the hypotheticals, and those victories and titles both spawn the expectations of ultimate success and deepen the despair when it doesn't happen.

 To borrow a phrase: 'Tis better to have won and lost than never won at all, but having won makes losing forever unacceptable on some level.